shediao/sccache/docs/Distributed.md

 ## Overview

-Distributed sccache consists of three parts:
+Distributed ccache consists of three parts:

- - the client, an sccache binary that wishes to perform a compilation on remote machines
+ - the client, an ccache binary that wishes to perform a compilation on remote machines
- - the scheduler (`sccache-dist` binary), responsible for deciding where a compilation job should run
+ - the scheduler (`ccache-dist` binary), responsible for deciding where a compilation job should run
- - the server (`sccache-dist` binary), responsible for actually executing a build
+ - the server (`ccache-dist` binary), responsible for actually executing a build

 All servers are required to be a 64-bit Linux or a FreeBSD install.
 Clients